Comment polir vos meubles en bois pour qu'ils aient l'air neufs avec Polish

 • Petites quantités: Begin by applying a small amount of polish to your cloth or directly onto the wood’s surface to avoid oversaturation.

-• Circular Motion: Use a circular motion to work the polish into the wood.
+• Mouvement circulaire: Use a circular motion to work the polish into the wood.
 This helps ensure even coverage and helps the polish penetrate the wood.

 • Laisser sécher